On Quantum Weight Reduction

 We will compare this cone code to another code. \begin{definition} The {\it induced code} for the given choices of sets $Q_i$, of pairings, and of $C$, is a code with the same qubits and $X$-stabilizers as $C$, and with the set of $Z$-stabilizers given by the $Z$-stabilizers of $'$ as well as, for every element of first homology of each $\cB_i$, the product of Pauli $Z$-operators over qubits corresponding to that element of first homology.
 For each $i$, we say that the stabilizers {\it induced by $\cB_i$} are those given by elements of first homology of $\cB_i$.

 We call the $Z$-stabilizers of the induced which correspond to $Z$-stabilizers of $C'$ the direct $Z$-stabilizers and we call the other $Z$-stabilizers the induced $Z$-stabilizers. \end{definition}

 The cone code is not necessarily LDPC, but it may have some improved properties of $Z$-stabilizer weight, depending on $C$.
-We ater apply y a further transformation to the cone code, defining a ``reduced cone code", so that the result is LDPC assuming certain properties of $C$.
+We later apply a further transformation to the cone code, defining a ``reduced cone code", so that the result is LDPC assuming certain properties of $C$.

 {\bf Construction of $\overline{\cB}_i$:} We now construct the $\overline{\cB}_i$.
 As mentioned, the reader may wish to skip this on first reading and proceed to lemma \ref{conecode}, taking every occurrence of $\overline{\cB}_i$ in that lemma to be $\cB_i$ and assuming that $\cB_i$ has trivial first homology.
 For notational simplicity, fix some $i$, and let $\cF=\cB_i$.
 We will construct some $\overline{\cF}$ and let $\overline{\cB}_i=\overline \cF$.
 Write $S=S_i$ and $Q=Q_i$.